-Intel Optane DC persistent memory modules can be provisioned into three different operating modes:
+Intel Optane persistent memory modules can be provisioned into three different operating modes:

-App Direct: Persistent memory exposed as block devices to operating system and DRAM is used as main memory.
+- App Direct: Persistent memory exposed as block devices to the operating system and DRAM is used as main memory.

 WARNING: Provisioning or changing modes may result in data loss.
 Data should be backed up to other storage before executing this command.

 Changing a memory allocation goal modifies how the platform firmware maps persistent memory in the system address space which may result in data loss or inaccessible data, but does not explicitly delete or modify user data found in persistent memory.